The Power of Payment Modernization in Latin America

 It even allows dividing a payment for an outing between friends through a simple application from the App , combining the characteristics of a direct debit with the benefit that it is still up to the payer to initiate that process.

 This functionality allows the user the ability to better control their finances and with its inclusion of QR codes it facilitates the almost immediate availability of funds by offering an alternative to cash payments.

 Strengthen the economy: FinTechs facilitate greater business efficiency amid the global crisis.

 Electronic commerce is going through its best moment with growth of over 300% in Latin America , according to a study by Kantar at the regional level.

 FinTech startups bring their online value proposition directly to users , without the need for branches or limited attention times, all of this through digital means.

 So it is precisely there where they have an important opportunity in the development of solutions with products capable of innovating and responding to the changing demands of consumers.

 Similarly, payments by electronic means present a very lucrative opportunity for the banking industry by giving access to a population that was previously excluded from this market.

-Currently, more than 2,000 million adults are excluded from the formal financial system, according to the World Bank's Universal Financial Access 2020 report, this sector has been key in the growth of the FinTech system, creating products that adapt to this population.
+Currently, more than 2 billion adults are not incorporated into the formal financial system, according to the World Bank's Universal Financial Access 2020 report, this sector has been key in the growth of the FinTech system creating products that adapt to this population.